o-t-w/atomize/readme.md

 ## Staying out of peoples way

-Oppenheimer is style neutral.
+Atomize is style neutral.
 Unlike Tailwind or Tachyons and many other libraries, it purposefully does not come with colors and font-stacks pre-defined.
 It leaves it to the user to define colors and breakpoints, etc.

 `colors.scss` is included purely as an _example_ of the recommended way to apply colors.

 ## Escaping special characters

-Oppenheimer makes use of the `@` symbol and colons (`:`) in class names.
+Atomize makes use of the `@` symbol and colons (`:`) in class names.

 These characters have a special meaning in CSS.
 These characters can be [escaped with a backslash](https://mathiasbynens.be/notes/css-escapes) to remove their special meaning.